ohjay/Connect4/README.md

 - **Number two**: I strip my game down to a more core set of functionalities, and therefore spend a little less time on the repetitive or implementationally uninteresting components.
 - And finally **solution number three**: I fake my death, move to Australia, and start a fresh new life as a kangaroo.

-I decided against option number one because I liked option number two better, and I ruled out option number three because I don't think I would fool any kangaroos – they're too smart for me.
+I decided against option number one because I liked option number two better, and I ruled out option number three because I don't think I would fool any kangaroos; they're too smart for me.

 So yes – I'll be including a few less features than I'd initially planned.
-In particular, the networked two-player mode and the Board modes kinda got dropped from the lineup.
+In particular, the networked two-player mode, the Board modes, and Warfare all kinda got dropped from the lineup.
 Since I already made the menus for these, I'll probably end up sticking a bunch of "inadequate funding" screens all over the place.
 Look forward to it.

 Never fear, though: this is still more than a basic Connect4 application.
-After all, we've got the three other special modes (Warfare, Four by Two, and Removal), plus my Photoshop-made board and piece graphics.
+After all, we've got two other special modes (Four by Two and Removal), plus my Photoshop-made board + piece graphics.
 All is not lost...

 ## Download
-This download probably does not have any viruses attached.
+This download _probably_ does not have any viruses attached.
 It will require you to have the Java Runtime Environment installed, though.

 - Link: [v1.0.0 JAR file](../master/dist/v1.0.0/Connect4_v1.0.0.jar?raw=true)